XuanzhengL/Coinflip-VRF/README.md

 By using the `RequestSent` and `RequestFulfilled` events, we can comprehensively track the lifecycle of a Chainlink VRF randomness request, from submission to completion, ensuring accuracy and traceability of the random data.

 # Part B
-Related code is in the file.
+Related code is in the file Coinflip.sol

 ![image](https://github.com/user-attachments/assets/880bccd7-04fc-49ba-8ec5-05dc729ba6cc)